Pinus rigida

 Overview

-Pinus rigida is an evergreen conifer reaching 40-60 feet (12-18 m) tall with a spread of 20-35 feet (6-10.7 m) and an irregular, open, often crooked crown with persistent dead branches.
-A three-needle pine, the needles are 3-5 inches (8-13 cm) long, stiff and twisted (rigida = rigid), yellowish-green to dark green, in fascicles of 3.
-The cones are ovoid, 2-3.5 inches (5-9 cm), with sharp prickles.
-This pine is unique among northeastern American conifers in producing epicormic sprouts—adventitious shoots that emerge directly from the trunk bark after fire or damage, giving fire-damaged trunks a bristly, sprouted appearance.
-The bark is thick, dark gray-brown, deeply ridged.
+Pinus rigida is an evergreen conifer reaching 40–60 feet (12–18 m) tall and 20–35 feet (6–10.7 m) wide, with an irregular open crown often carrying persistent dead branches.
+The species is a three-needle pine; needles measure 3–5 inches (8–13 cm) long, are stiff and twisted (the specific epithet rigida means stiff), yellowish-green to dark green, and are held in fascicles of 3.
+Cones are ovoid, 2–3.5 inches (5–9 cm) long, with sharp prickles on the outer scales, and persist on the tree after maturity.
+The species is the only northeastern North American conifer that produces epicormic sprouts — adventitious shoots emerging directly from the trunk bark after fire or mechanical damage — which can give fire-scarred trunks a bristly sprouted appearance.
+Bark is thick, dark gray-brown, and deeply ridged.
 Growth rate is moderate.
-Hardy to zone 4.
-One of the most fire-adapted eastern North American conifers—sprouts from the trunk, tolerates poor soils, and colonizes burned areas.
+Hardy in USDA zones 4–8.
+The irregular form and persistent dead branches do not suit formal plantings, the species declines in rich or alkaline soils and in shade, and the sharp-prickled cones make fallen cones a handling nuisance.

 Native Range

-Pinus rigida is native to eastern North America—from Maine and southern Ontario south to Georgia and Alabama—in sandy, rocky, acidic soils including pine barrens, rocky ridges, and fire-prone sand plains.
+Pinus rigida is native to eastern North America, from Maine and southern Ontario south to Georgia and Alabama, on sandy, rocky, acidic soils including pine barrens, rocky ridges, and fire-prone sand plains.

 Suggested Uses